-Mentors are free to make arrangements with just one student in their group at a time, or to try to organize group activities.
+In addition to group activities, mentors and students are also free to schedule individual meetings or activities.
 We anticipate that alumni mentors will spend about 10-12 hours on their mentor activities during the school year, and stress the need for mentors to be available to the students in their team and to be responsive to communications.

 Recent graduates living in the Twin Cities who are interested in being a mentor for Mitchell Hamline Mentors can sign up online from July through August.
-(A link will be available when registration is open.)

-(Alumni who graduated more than six years ago, who live outside the Twin Cities, or who would prefer a one-on-one mentor relationship with a student are encouraged to be a mentor in our one-on-one mentor program: The Hachey Ambassadors Mentor Program.)
+(Alumni who graduated more than six years ago, who live outside the Twin Cities, or who would prefer a one-on-one mentor relationship with a student are encouraged to be a mentor in our one-on-one mentor program)

 All participants: All members of our mentor teams are required to attend two on-campus activities each year: a kickoff event in September, and a January Thaw event in January.
 A career exploration event in April is also required for students and highly encouraged for mentors.
 In addition, mentor teams are expected to organize at least three additional activities during the year, including a visit to one or both mentor’s workplaces, an observational opportunity with one or both mentors, and a social gathering such as a happy hour or lunch.
 (We recognize that part-time students have less time available and may not meet as frequently.)